Meira-JH/infnet-arq-ci-cd/README.md

    `./deployment.sh`

-4. Run the following process to access the cluster service on your browser:
+4. Run the following processes to access the cluster service on your browser:

    a) _To access the frondend app:_ minikube service infnet-frontend-service -n infnet-system --url (click the url while the process is running)